realtimetec/nextcloud/README.md

 ------------

 Ubuntu 16.04 und 18.04, CentOS 7, Debian 9 und 10, Amazon Linux 2, Fedora 30
+PHP Version 7.3

 Not yet tested with other versions and flavours of Linux - e.g. Debian 11.
+And neither with PHP Version 7.4

 Install
 -------